Okanogan County

 fire over the methow valley

 Environmental challenges in Okanogan County that disproportionately impact low-wage workers and families include year-round poor air quality, predominantly from smoke, including wildfires, prescribed fire, outdoor burning, and woodsmoke.
-Wildfire frequency, intensity, and duration are all on the rise due to climate change.
+Wildfire frequency, intensity, and duration are all on the rise due to historical land management practices and climate change.
 In 2018, Okanogan County residents experienced 21 consecutive days of unhealthy to hazardous air quality and 40 days of visual horizon loss.
 In 2020, the county's Cold Springs fire alone burned 200,000 acres and resulted in 14 days of unhealthy to hazardous air quality from smoke.
 Wildfires in Okanogan County pose air quality-related health risks from PM2.5 and other pollutants, and threaten homes, agricultural lands, and tourism-based employment.

 Projects